Self-invested Pensions Vs Standard Insured Pensions

 Self-invested Pensions

-Self-directed or self-invested pension plans (SIPPs) are pension plans that include an insurance company wrapper on the product side and an appointed stockbroker on the trading side.
-Most importantly they are only suited to experienced investors and high-net-worth individuals, given the minimum contribution and trading levels.
+Self-directed also known as self-invested pension plans (SIPPs) are pension plans that may include an insurance company wrapper on the product side, and an appointed stockbroker on the trading side, or if going directly to what’s known as a MiFID investment firm, you may access the product alongside a trading platform.

-In terms of investment choice, SIPPs do not allow directly purchased property, but you can hold up to a maximum of 50% of your overall property in property funds at any one time.
-Other asset options include Mutual Funds, publicly traded Shares, Bonds, ETFs, Currencies, and Structured Products.
+In terms of investment choice, outside of property other asset options include Mutual Funds, publicly traded Shares, Bonds, ETFs, Commodities, Currencies, and Structured Products.

-The charges on SIPPs are made up of advisory set-up fees, an annual management charge (levied against your total pension plan portfolio), a possible allocation charge, and a policy fee, together with related trading charges.
+The charges on insurance company SIPPs are made up of advisory set-up fees, an annual fund management charge (levied against your total pension plan portfolio), a possible allocation charge, a possible policy fee, together with related trading and custody charges.

-3. Contribution Charges: These charges, also known as allocation charges, can be imposed by certain financial advisors seeking to take a renewal commission and can amount to up to 5% of the amount invested.
-We grant 100% allocation, so there are no allocation charges.
+3. Contribution Charges: These charges, also known as allocation charges, can be imposed by certain financial advisors seeking to take a renewal commission on insurance company provider options.

-4. Dealing Fees: Dealing fees are incurred when you buy or sell investments within your SIPP.
+4. Dealing Fees: Dealing fees are incurred when you trade investments within your SIPP.
 These charges can vary depending on the type of investment and the SIPP provider, ranging from fixed fees per transaction to a percentage of the investment amount.
-For our clients, execution-only trading charges amount to 0.25% of the traded amount.

 • There is no charge for the transfer of existing pension funds into a SIPP.

-Insured Pensions – Mater Trust EPPs and PRSAs
+Insured Pensions – Master Trust EPPs and PRSAs – Best suited to Executives & Business Owners

-Traditional insured pension plans, offer access to a choice of different fund managers and funds under either a Master-Trust – Executive Pension Plan or a PRSA, with the Non-standard PRSAs now proving the preferred choice for most.
+Traditional, insured pension plans, offer access to a choice of different fund managers and funds under either a Master-Trust – Executive Pension Plan or a PRSA, with the Non-standard PRSAs now proving the preferred PRSA option for those starting early and not restricted by the one times salary funding limit.
+For well established companies with cash reserves owner directors typically opt for Master Trust allowing for more generous funding scope particularly for large lump sum injections.

 Non-standard PRSA Charges

-The charges on Non-standard PRSAs (which offer broader fund choice than standard PRSAs) are made up of a combined annual management charge (levied against your total pension plan portfolio) and an allocation charge may also be applicable.
+The charges on Non-standard PRSAs (which offer broader fund choice than standard PRSAs) are made up of a combined annual management charge or AMC made up of the funds management charge (FMC) + the broker support charge.

 1. Annual Advisor Support Charges: There is no set-up charge for a PRSA and the advisor annual support charge is built on top of the FMC.
 Our clients pay a flat broker support charge of 0.25% per annum.